What matters most in sustainable business?

 Johann Wolfgang Von Goethe

 Materiality is the difference between a weak sustainability approach and one that’s logical, planned and based upon what’s important.

-Materiality is a term drawn from accounting and the legal profession, it simply means what’s relevant and important.
+A term drawn from accounting and the legal profession, materiality simply means what’s relevant and important.

 Materiality assessment is pivotal to a serious approach to CSR or sustainability because it demonstrates that you have analysed, understood and prioritised the social and environmental issues that present sources of risk and opportunity for you and your stakeholders.